iljabek/vme64x-core/doc/vme64x_core-ug.md

 both A32 and A24), or different transaction (e.g. both single and BLT), several function decoders must be used.

-The base address is of the CR/CSR space is setd by the geographical lines.
+The base address is of the CR/CSR space is set by the geographical lines.
 If the core is used in an old VME system without GA lines, the core should be provided with a logic that detects if GA = "11111", which is invalid.

 It is possible to reset the card in software by setting the `reset` bit in the Bit Set Register.
-Contrary to the VME64 specification (and for backward compatibility with drivers and previous versions of the core), this bit clears itself during the next CSR write access.
+Contrary to the VME64 specification (and for backward compatibility with drivers and previous versions of the core), this bit is automatically cleared during the next CSR write access.

-## Performances
+## Performance

-The performances were measured with the `test_vme` program, available in the svec repository.
-In these measures, the master is the A20 board and VME64x Core frequency is 125Mhz.
+The performance was measured with the `test_vme` program, available in the svec repository.
+In the measurement setup, the master was the A20 board and VME64x Core frequency was 125Mhz.

 A24 SCT DMA: